Rental Car Accident Attorney

 We can also challenge the negligent party.
 The defendant created the conditions that caused the accident or allowed them to happen.
 We can work to get a fair settlement to cover both your rental and medical bills and whatever your car needs.
 To earn your trust, our ears are open to listening to your problem.

-Contacting us will go a long way in helping both of us understand your unique situation.
+Contacting us by using our online forms or calling (213) 596-9642 will go a long way in helping both of us understand your unique situation.
 Let's take some time to discover ways to get you a rental car and any legal help you need after a rental or loaner collision.
-For more information contact one of our legal experts today.
+For more information, contact one of our legal experts today.
 We’ll talk 24 hours a day, seven days a week.

 Ehline Law's Car Crash Lawyers Maintain locations and meeting places in Long Beach, Torrance, Marina del Rey, Santa Monica, San Bernardino, and Riverside.
 We can come to your home or bedside anywhere in Northern, Central, or Southern California.